Uninstall Anthos Config Management

 This page shows you how to uninstall Anthos Config Management.
 To fully uninstall Anthos Config Management, you need to complete two steps.
 First, disable Anthos Config Management, second remove the Config Management Operator and the Pod that it runs in.
 The Config Management Operator is a controller that manages Anthos Config Management in a Kubernetes cluster.

-Disabling Anthos Config Management
+Disable Anthos Config Management

-Disabling Anthos Config Management removes your ability to manage its on-cluster components centrally from the Google Cloud Console and hosted APIs.
+Disabling Anthos Config Management removes your ability to manage its on-cluster components centrally from the Google Cloud console and hosted APIs.
 Any settings that you configured are also forgotten.
 If you later decide to re-enable Anthos Config Management, you have to recreate the settings for every cluster.

 However, disabling this feature does not affect the operation of the on-cluster Anthos Config Management components, nor does it disrupt any configurations or policies that were previously applied to your clusters.